 Our towel policy - towels will not be replaced daily unless they are left in the shower tray.
 They will be replaced every four nights as standard, along with bedding.

-Five out of six rooms are fitted with efficient heat pump air conditioning which provide efficient heating as well as cooling (3KW output for every 1KW used)..
+All our bedrooms, including our own are fitted with efficient heat pump air conditioning which provide efficient heating as well as cooling (3KW output for every 1KW used)..

 Having had a feasibility survey for solar panels, unfortunately our roof is not suitable for them and the restricted benefit would outweigh the cost.

 Our Nespresso machines and milk frothers have an auto power off mode and use only the necessary amount of electricity and water for the perfect cup of coffee.